How to Report Bank Fraud: A Complete Guide

 Before we get into the steps for reporting fraud, it’s important to understand what exactly bank fraud is.

-Bank fraud occurs when someone misuses a person’s personal or financial information by using their identity to commit crimes such as identity theft, credit card fraud or check fraud.
+Bank fraud occurs when someone misuses a person’s personal or financial information by using their identity to commit crimes such as identity theft, credit card fraud, or check fraud.
 The Federal Trade Commission (FTC) estimates that American consumers reported losing more than $5.8 billion to fraud in 2021, an increase of more than 70 percent over the previous year.
-If this happens to you, reporting the crime will help stop the perpetrator from doing it again and ensure they face consequences for their actions.
+If this happens to any of your clients, you can report the crime to help stop the perpetrator from doing it again and ensure they face the consequences for their actions.

 Bank fraud can be committed in many different ways depending on who the perpetrator is and where their intentions lie:

-• Identity theft: Someone uses your personal information (like your Social Security number) to open new accounts or make purchases without you knowing about it
+Identity theft: Someone uses your customer’s personal information (like a Social Security number) to open new accounts or make purchases without them knowing about it

-• Credit card fraud: Someone uses your credit card without permission or steals cash from an ATM machine using someone else’s credentials
+Credit card fraud: A malicious actor uses a credit card without permission or steals cash from an ATM machine using someone else’s credentials

-• Check fraud: People use forged checks that were made out in their name or steal checks from mailboxes and then alter them before depositing them into someone else’s account
+Check fraud: Fraudsters use forged checks that were made out in your client’s name or steal checks from mailboxes and then alter them before depositing them into someone else’s account

 The first step is to identify the fraud.
 You may be able to tell right away that something is off when a customer comes into your branch or office with a suspicious story.
 But sometimes, it takes more time and investigation before you can be sure that something illegal is going on.